 Although there is some overlap between CS4414 and other CS courses, such as CS3410 (computer architecture), ECE3400 (computer architecture and embedded systems) and CS4410 (operating systems), most material in CS4414 isn't covered in any other existing class, and this course is not really intended as a replacement for any of those, nor do we assume you have taken any of them.
 In fact, as noted above, many CS4414 students take CS3410 and CS4410 before deciding to take CS4414 -- a good sequence for a person who really enjoys systems.

-Prerequisites: CS4414 has no explicit course prerequisites, but you do need to be proficient in an object-oriented programming language such as Java or Python.
+Prerequisites: B- or better in CS3410, or equivalent with instructor permission.
+You also need to be proficient in an object-oriented programming language such as Java or Python (no exceptions).
 This is quite an important expectation.
 If you lack experience really writing code in Java or OO Python, delay taking CS4414 until you have deeply mastered the language and can write substantial programs without much hassle or stress.
 Otherwise, you will be trying to learn OO programming while everyone else is transitioning to C++, which is a very uncomfortable experience.